THERAPEUTIC BOARDING SCHOOL

 /ther.a.peu.tic/ /board.ing/ /school/

-Therapeutic boarding schools are similar to residential treatment centers in the way they provide treatment to troubled teens.
+Therapeutic boarding schools are similar to residential treatment centers in the way they provide treatment to struggling teens.